 Design and Pricing

 Plugs are fish-shaped and usually made out of plastic, although more traditional plugs can be made out of wood.
 Poppers and wobblers are also terms used for plugs and plug-like lures, due to the action which these type of lures have, while the American term crankbait is also sometimes applied.
 Plugs are often designed to imitate a prey fish such as a herring, sprat, sandeel or small mackerel.
 However, other plugs can take on colours which are not usually found in nature such as bright pinks, oranges, yellows and greens.
 There is much debate (and absolutely no definitive answers) over which is the best colour/shape combination when it comes to plugs, with most anglers using a trial-and-error method to find which plug works best for them from certain marks and in certain conditions.
 Plugs can be made in a single piece or be jointed, usually into two but sometimes into three sections.
 Most plugs are sized between 10 and 20cm and usually come with two or three treble hooks attached to ensure that fish are hooked no matter which angle they attack the plug from.

 View the full range of plugs at Sea Angling Shop by clicking here.

 Many anglers will have a favourite plug which they believe gets the best results.
-There is however no hard and fast rules to plugs with realistic looking plugs which mimic the appearance of other fish producing results at times, whereas at other times it is the luridly coloured plugs which will catch the fish.
+There is however no hard and fast rules to plugs with realistic-looking plugs which mimic the appearance of other fish producing results at times, whereas at other times it is the luridly coloured plugs that will catch the fish.
 The design and pattern of plugs is therefore a personal choice with different anglers having different plugs which work for them.
 Plugs range in price from £3 – 4 for cheap and yet effective plugs, whereas top-priced plugs designed specifically for bass fishing can cost upwards of £20 – such as these plugs on Amazon.
 Again it is personal choice as to how much anglers want to spend on their plugs, although few anglers would want to risk losing £20+ lures to snaggy marks!

 Floating and Diving Plugs